What does St. Jude do with your donations?

 St. Jude has helped push the overall childhood cancer survival rate from 20% in 1962 to 80% today.
 We won’t stop until no child dies from cancer.

 St. Jude has achieved a 94% survival rate for acute lymphoblastic leukemia (ALL).
 The survival rate for ALL was only 4% when St. Jude opened in 1962.

 St. Jude shares the breakthroughs it makes to help doctors and researchers at local hospitals and cancer centers around the world treat childhood cancer.

 We treat children from all 50 states and from around the world.

 The majority of funds needed to operate and sustain St. Jude must be raised from our generous supporters.

-For the past seven years, 82 cents of every dollar received has gone to support the treatment, research and future needs of St. Jude.
+82 cents of every dollar received from donations, research grants, insurance recoveries and investment returns goes to support the current and future needs of St. Jude.